PrefectHQ/prefect/docs/tutorial/deployments.md

 ## What is a Deployment?

-Deploying your flows is, in essence, the act of informing Prefect of:

-1. Where to run your flows
-2. How to run your flows
-3. When to run your flows
+Deploying a flow is the act of specifying where, when, and how it will run.
 This information is encapsulated and sent to Prefect as a [Deployment](/concepts/deployments/) which contains the crucial metadata needed for orchestration.
 Deployments elevate workflows from functions that you call manually to API-managed entities.

 Attributes of a deployment include (but are not limited to):